Components

 For the validation procedure used to confirm static-key access end to end, see Rook-Ceph RGW S3 access.

-The Ceph dashboard is exposed through NGINX ingress and protected by an oauth2-proxy instance that delegates authentication to Keycloak.
+The Ceph dashboard is exposed through Gateway API and protected by an oauth2-proxy instance that delegates authentication to Keycloak.
 A dedicated Keycloak client is created during deployment.

 Operational Notes